-- D. Dispersion will cause some smoothing of the climate signal in the aquifer can't expect to see short events. - E. Some results: - 1.
-Great Hungarian Plain - 2.
-Texas - 3.
-New Mexico - 4.
-Brazil coastal site also 5 degC (involves double correction -air plus heavy) - 5.
-South Africa 5.5 - 6.
-South Australia 4 - 7.
-Two sites in Europe (nearer to the ice sheet) show larger temperature drops. - F. A recent multivariate approach to the data (Ballentine and Hall, 1999) suggests that the errors in the noble gas paleotemperature may be larger than stated by Stute et al., and that the Brazilian data in particular should be regarded with caution. - XII.
-In summary, continental evidence from low-latitude sites (mostly from higher elevations, however) favors a cooler, dryer climate during the last glacial maximum.
-But is this consistent with the CLIMAP sea surface temperature reconstructions and the oxygen isotope evidence? - A. Rind and Peteet (1985) showed that a particular GCM (Global Circulation Model) for the atmosphere could not reconcile CLIMAP with the continental evidence.
-In order to produce a cooler, dryer low-latitude continental climate, they had to cool tropical surface temperatures by 4°C in order to match the model climate with the continental observations. - B. Broecker (1986) argues that the oxygen isotope evidence favors CLIMAP, with some possible uncertainties. - C. Is this discrepancy due to problems with one or both data sets, or is it a problem with the climate model?
-More recent evaluations, using alternative marine paleotemperature methods (alkenones, Mg/Ca) and revised foraminiferal transfer functions suggest that the tropics cooled a bit, but by not as much as the continents.
-However, Bard (1999) points out that in computer GCM climate models, the continents are cooler than the ocean partly because of the 130 m sea level drop (hence continents are 130 m higher relative to sea level than today) and also because continental interiors are colder than marine-influenced boundaries. - XIII.
-Marine-continental correlations - A. "eolian diatoms" - B. pollen blown (or river or slump transported) into oceanic sediments; - C. wind-blown detrital sediments
+• Brazil coastal site -5°C (involves double correction -air plus heavy)

+- South Africa 5.5°C - South Australia 4°C

+In summary, continental evidence from low-latitude sites (mostly from higher elevations) favors a cooler, dryer tropical climate during the last glacial maximum

+- Is this consistent with the CLIMAP sea surface temperature reconstructions and the oxygen isotope evidence? - Rind and Peteet (1985) showed that a particular GCM (Global Circulation Model) for the atmosphere could not reconcile CLIMAP with the continental evidence.
+In order to produce a cooler, dryer low-latitude continental climate, they had to cool tropical surface temperatures by 4°C in order to match the model climate with the continental observations. - Broecker (1986) argued that the oxygen isotope evidence favors CLIMAP, with some possible uncertainties. - Is this discrepancy due to problems with one or both data sets, or is it a problem with the climate model?
+More recent evaluations, using alternative marine paleotemperature methods (alkenones, Mg/Ca) and revised foraminiferal transfer functions suggest that the tropics cooled a bit, but by not as much as the continents. - lapse rate ~5°C/km so 130 m drop in sealevel would decrease continental temperature relative to sea surface temperature by about 0.7°C - Bard (1999) points out that in computer GCM climate models, the continents are cooler than the ocean partly because continents are 130 m higher relative to sea level than today and also because continental interiors are colder than marine-influenced boundaries.

+Marine-continental correlations

+- "eolian diatoms"

+- Wind-blown pollen (or river- or slumptransported) into oceanic sediments;

+- wind-blown detrital sediments